LunaFolf/WhiskeeDev/README.md

 It can record users, warnings given by staff, applications, and provide detailed logs on its actions.
 It’s powered by Node.js and uses AWS RDS for data storage.

-It also has a HTTPS server, with a signed SSL certificate, which is used as REST API for a work-in-progress web application that will be available to our users and staff (staff having options to make actions from the web app, rather than in discord).
+It also has a HTTPS server, with a signed SSL certificate, which is used as a REST API for a work-in-progress web application that will be available to our users and staff (staff having options to make actions from the web app, rather than in discord).

 You can find more info, and check him out yourself, [here](https://www.tophat-gaming.co.uk/jax).